CRIMSON HOUSE BOOKS

 Out of nowhere, a chocolate-bar appeared in front of my face, dangled between two fingers like a fish before a dolphin.
 “Here, eat this.
-It’ll help,” a deep male voice said from somewhere far up.
+It’ll help,” a deep male voice said next to me.

-He laughed—a nice sound—and shook his head.
+He laughed and shook his head.
 “Not really.
 We’ve been watching people like you appear through that door the whole morning, and trust me, you’re the fittest so far.
 In more ways than one,” he added with a crooked grin that made a dimple appear on one cheek.
 “Congratulations.
 The previous guy actually vomited.”

 The chocolate-bar stopped midway to my mouth as I froze in surprise.
-He laughed again and continued.
-“Really, he did.
-Not out here, of course.
-He made it to the toilet.
-But we thought it might be best to prevent something like that from happening again.
+He laughed again.
+“Truly.
+So we thought it might be best to prevent something like that from happening again.
 Hence the chocolate.”

 The people watching me looked disappointed.
-Some money started changing hands and I realised they had been laying bets on the odds.
+Some money started changing hands and I realised they’d been laying bets on the odds.
 I didn’t know whether to be amused or annoyed, but decided that amused was the better option.
 “There should be at least one more applicant after me, so maybe you’ll see some action yet,” I told them helpfully.
-The young woman couldn’t possibly hold up any better than the young man against the onslaught of the interviewers.

-Mother moved me and Fred to a terrace house in Bournemouth of all places, just because it was close to where we had lived before.
-Father didn’t hang about the old place, though, preferring to jet-set in London and all over Europe with his girlfriends and occasional wives.
-Mother built a new life for us, taking a job as a doctor’s assistant that paid the rent and the essentials.
-The rest was paid with what little Father gave her as alimony—when he remembered to pay it.
+Mother moved me and Fred to a terrace in Bournemouth of all places, just because it was close to where we had lived before, the centuries old family manor.
+She built a new life for us, taking a job as a doctor’s assistant that paid the rent and the essentials.
+Father seldom remembered to pay for our support.

 Luckily, Grandfather had known his son well and had taken precautions in his will.
 He had established a trust fund for our school fees that paid Fred and me through exclusive private schools and Oxford, giving us an education we otherwise couldn’t have afforded.

 So we grew up in a schizophrenic existence of near poverty and exclusive surroundings.
-I learned the art of being elegantly poor—something most aristocracy learned by necessity after the wars.
+I learned the art of being elegantly poor.
 Fred, for his part, learned how to make money and how to hold onto it too.
-He’s an investment banker now and makes the most of his bonuses and big salary.
-He made a deal with Father that gave him stewardship of the family manor and everything the position entailed, from taxes to fixing the leaking roofs.
-That way there might still be a roof over the place by the time Fred inherits it.
+He was an investment banker, and with his bonuses and big salary he had made a deal with Father that gave him stewardship of the family manor that was entailed, so Father couldn’t sell it.
+With him supervising the place, there might still be a roof over it by the time he inherits it.

 I met Marcus in Oxford when I was working on my PhD.
 I was twenty-five and he was twenty-nine, but we were both attending a first-year class in political science.
-I needed it for my degree and he was studying it to supplement his skills as an aspiring top-range war photographer, along with Arabic for a year.
+I needed it for my degree and he was studying it for a year to supplement his skills as an aspiring top-range war photographer.
 The actual skills needed for staying alive in conflict zones he had learned in practice already.